-The Social Enterprise Institute challenges its students to not only study impact investing, an emergent field within social entrepreneurship, but to apply the strategy to global poverty in ENTR2210: Social Impact Investing — Connecting Compassion and Capital and ENTR4506: Advanced Topics in Social Entrepreneurship in Developing Countries.
+The Social Enterprise Institute challenges its students to not only study impact investing, an emergent field within social entrepreneurship, but to apply the strategy to global poverty in ENTR2210: Social Impact Investing — Connecting Compassion and Capital, ENTR4520: Impact Investing and Social Finance, and ENTR4506: Advanced Topics in Social Entrepreneurship in Developing Countries.

 In these classes, our students analyze social enterprises driving innovative solutions to poverty and are able to invest in high-performing organizations through the generosity of our supporters.

 Annual Student Impact Investing Competition

 Every year, in Honor of the late Dean Tom Moore, students in the Impact Investing and Social Finance course engage in a team competition where they work to develop robust impact investing portfolios and source social enterprises and impact investing funds for a 10K investment which is then evaluated and chosen by a team of impact investing professionals from leading firms and alumni.

 2013 — 2014 Dean Tom Moore Honors Investment Pitch

 $15,000 awarded to Aakar Innovations